PAIRLABS/InfoExchange/nano/docker_tensorflow_GPU/readme.md

         http://(nano-e3-gpu or 127.0.0.1):8888/?token=79956ac5cf9e460693832b71b0a46cf3f0974519acaaeda8
 ```

-##### 2. Copy/paste the URL upper into your browser, note that to modify the host port, and note that the string after token is the initial password.
+Copy/paste the URL upper into your browser, note that :

+1. to modify the host port after `http://`
+2. the string after token is the initial password.